 For example, take my friend's weed patch.
-Sedges, dollarweed, doveweed (Murdannia nudiflora) and false daisy (Eclipta prostrata) are all plants that prefer wet areas.
-These weeds can be a sign of overwatering, poor drainage or irrigation leaks.
+Sedges, dollarweed, doveweed (Murdannia nudiflora), and false daisy (Eclipta prostrata) are all plants that prefer wet areas.
+These weeds can be a sign of overwatering, poor drainage, or irrigation leaks.
 As it turned out, my friend's weed patch was near their drain spout.
-So, no matter how much she weeded, they always returned because the site was not suitable for grass.
+So, no matter how much she weeded they always returned because the site was not suitable for grass.

 Weeds can be indicators for a variety of soil conditions.
 Goosegrass (Eleusine indica) can suggest compacted soils, often popping up around newly constructed buildings or homes where there's been a lot of foot or vehicle traffic.
-Florida pusley (Richardia scabra) and spurges (Euphorbia spp.), may indicate the presence of plant-parasitic nematodes that can attack roots and stunt plant growth.
-The presence of Broadleaf plantain (Plantago major) can indicate a high soil pH (alkaline soil), and clovers and other legume weeds can suggest low nitrogen availcounty Extension office to help with weed identification and management, and soil testing.
+Florida pusley (Richardia scabre) and spurges (Euphorbia spp.), may indicate the presence of plant-parasitic nematodes which can attack roots and stunt plant growth.
+The presence of Broadleaf plantain (Plantago major) can indicate a high soil pH (alkaline soil), and clovers and other legume weeds can suggest low nitrogen availability.